Recap-Minutes-of-Meetings/whisper-transcribe-server/README.md

 ## How to use
 Connect to `ws://localhost:9090` via websocket and send binary audio chunks in format of `np.ndarray` with `dtype=np.float32`, and `sampling_rate=16000`.
-You will receive `{"id": "The sequence number of the sent chunk", "text": "Transcribed text"}`
+You will receive `{"id": "The sequence number of the sent chunk", "text": "Transcribed text"}`.

+Check out the `test/test.py` file for more clear usage example.

 ## Experiments results
 The model used: large-v3